Ferny Hills

 Ferny Hills is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the Ferny Hills statistical area (Lv2), and new addresses validated by AreaSearch, the population is estimated at around 9,005 as of Nov 2025.
-This reflects an increase of 279 people (3.2%) since the 2021 Census, which reported a population of 8,726 people.
-The change is inferred from the resident population of 8,997, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 878 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Population growth for the area was primarily driven by natural growth that contributed approximately 51.0% of overall population gains during recent periods.
+The population of Ferny Hills is estimated at around 9,006 as of February 2026.
+This reflects an increase of 280 people since the 2021 Census, which reported a population of 8,726.
+The change is inferred from AreaSearch's estimation of the resident population at 8,997 following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 878 persons per square kilometer.
+Population growth for Ferny Hills was primarily driven by natural growth contributing approximately 51.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Considering the projected demographic shifts, a population increase just below the median of Australian statistical areas is expected, with the Ferny Hills (SA2) expected to increase by 788 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 12.6% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Future population trends suggest a population increase just below the median of statistical areas analysed by AreaSearch, with Ferny Hills expected to grow by 786 persons to 2041, reflecting a gain of 12.6% over the 17 years.

 Frequently Asked Questions - Population